Neal Lancaster

+Career

 Lancaster was born, raised and makes his home in Smithfield, North Carolina.

-He turned pro in 1985 as a completely self-taught player.
-Lancaster started playing on mini-tours four months in 1989 before going to Q School.
+In 1985, Lancaster turned pro.
+He is a completely self-taught player.
+Lancaster started playing on mini-tours four months in 1989, winning twice on the U.S. Golf Tour, before going to Q School.
 He did not take his first golf lesson until 1992.
 His first golf lesson was given by L.B.
 Floyd, father of Raymond Floyd.

 Lancaster has 28 top-10 finishes in 579 PGA Tour events, including a win at the 1994 GTE Byron Nelson Golf Classic, which was shortened to 36 holes due to weather.
 (Prior to 1996, PGA Tour events shortened to 36 holes were considered official.)
 His best finish in a major is a T-4 at the 1995 U.S. Open.

-Lancaster shares the 9-hole record at the U.S. Open with Vijay Singh with a 29 at both the 1995 and 1996 U.S. Opens.
-These scores came on the back nine of the fourth and second rounds, respectively.
+Lancaster set the 9-hole record at the U.S. Open with 29 strokes at the 1995 (4th round) and 1996 U.S. Opens (second round).
+This has been tied by Vijay Singh (2003, second round), Louis Oosthuizen (2015, fourth round), and Tom Kim (2023, third round).

 In 2002, Lancaster came to the final hole of the Bell Canadian Open with a two-shot lead.
 He made double bogey to drop into a sudden death playoff with John Rollins and Justin Leonard.
 Rollins won on the first extra hole.
 Lancaster played full-time on the PGA Tour from 1990 to 2005.

 Lancaster placed fifth at the 2009 Q School tournament, but shoulder surgeries plagued him for years.
 He played in the 2012 Farmers Insurance Open, his first PGA Tour start since 2009.
 He made the cut at the FedEx St. Jude Classic, his first since the 2009 Buick Open.

+Senior career

 After turning 50, Lancaster played his first Champions Tour event in October 2012 at the SAS Championship and finished T8 at the tour's Q school.
 After ending his career as a touring professional, Lancaster became a PGA professional, competing in events sanctioned through the Carolinas section of the PGA.
 In 2017, Lancaster won Carolinas PGA Senior Professional Championship.